-Course Credit Weight Length Prerequisite Digital Photography 1 .5 1.0 Half Year None
+Course Credit Weight Length Prerequisite Digital Photography 1 .5 1.0 Half Year 1 Foundation Art Course with an 85 or above AND Teacher Recommendation

-This is an elective course for any student who wishes to gain exposure and knowledge in the graphic arts.
-The coursework demands a high level of commitment and requires a considerable amount of outside work.
-This course is designed to teach students the basics of visual communication through photography and graphic design.
+This is an elective course designed to engage students to learn about the ever changing and growing world of digital photography.
+The coursework demands a high level of commitment and requires a considerable amount of outside work, including homework.
+This course is designed to teach students the basics of visual communication through photography.
 Students will relate the Elements and Principles of Art and Design through further investigation and development into the course.
-Topics include: camera basics, various styles of photography, Adobe Photoshop, Graphic tablets and social media photography.
-Students will study the history of photography as an art form and how it has evolved into a digital art form.
-Students will be required to complete a portfolio of their work.
+Topics include: smartphone photography, camera basics, various styles of photography, and online platforms such as Photopea and Canva.
+Students will be required to complete a digital portfolio of their work as their final exam in the course.

-Course Credit Weight Length Prerequisite Digital Photography 2 .5 1.0 Half Year Digital Photography 1with a 85 or above AND teacher recommendation sequence.
+Course Credit Weight Length Prerequisite Digital Photography 2 .5 1.0 Half Year Digital Photography 1 with a 85 or above AND teacher recommendation

+This is a course for the serious 10-12th grade photography student who wishes to continue with the digital photography sequence.
 This course will build on the foundation skills acquired from Digital Photography 1.
 The coursework demands a high level of commitment and requires a considerable amount of outside work.
-This course will emphasize developing a greater depth of understanding of visual communication through photography and graphic design.
+Using these skills, students will develop a point of view to explore the difference between the world seen by the human eye, and the world seen through a camera lens in order to create a body of personal digital images.
+This course will emphasize developing a greater depth of understanding of visual communication through photography.
 Students will be challenged to find ways in which their technical decisions can clarify their artistic intentions while focusing on the style of photography they find most appealing to them.
-Topics include: advanced camera knowledge, various styles of photography, Adobe Photoshop, graphic tablets, image manipulation, re-touching, collage techniques, and smartphone photography.
-Students will be required to complete a portfolio of their work.
+Topics include: advanced camera and smartphone knowledge, various styles of photography, graphic tablets, image manipulation, re-touching, collage techniques, and other online platforms.
+Students will be required to add to their digital 1 portfolio as their final exam in the course.